 Walking and biking students MUST use crosswalks and sidewalks to enter/exit the campus and obey all traffic signals and crossing guards.
 Crosswalks on campus will have a monitor during drop-off/pick-up.
-Students may lock up bicycles at the bicycle racks on the East side of the property near the gym.
+Students may lock up bicycles at the bicycle racks on the East side of the property near the gymand the west side near the crosswalk.
 All bicycles must be removed at the end of the school day; no bikes should be left on campus after hours or on weekends.
 The Academy is not responsible for any bicycles or other personal property left on the campus after hours or on weekends: